prolic/HumusAmqp/docs/articles/extensions.rst

    user\_id <http://www.rabbitmq.com/validated-user-id.html>`_

-This guide briefly describes how to use these extensions with Humus AMQP Module.
+This guide briefly describes how to use these extensions with HumusAmqp.

 Enabling RabbitMQ Extensions
 ----------------------------

-You don't need to require any additional files to make Humus AMQP Module support RabbitMQ extensions.
+You don't need to require any additional files to make HumusAmqp support RabbitMQ extensions.
 The support is built into the core.

 Per-queue Message Time-to-Live